EmergeTools/emerge-android/snapshots/README.md

 We recommend creating `@Preview` functions in the `androidTest` source set that depend directly on composables located in your `main` source set.

-_⚠️ Currently only no-arg `@Preview` annotated composables with a default configuration are supported.
-Let us know if there's specific configurations or variants you'd like to see supported!_
+_⚠️ Currently only no-arg, public `@Preview` annotated composable functions are supported._

 #### Generating Preview snapshots from the main source set